joses2017smjh/WeatherForcastApp/README.md

   * 20 points: New cities entered in the settings screen are successfully added into the database.

   * 15 points: The app has a navigation drawer that can be used to navigate to all of the app's screens.
-    * The navigation drawer must be accessible from all of the app's screens.

   * 15 points: The navigation drawer contains a list of all cities stored in the app's database.